 Chihao of Watchout.tw adds their current contribution in the fight against disinformation.
 “We started as a Congressional watchdog organization.
 What we do at the core is we fact-check politicians and candidates on their claims and policies, and we find out what they’ve done in the past based on Congressional records and their past promises.
 We try to disseminate truthful information to fight disinformation.”

-Disinformation Policies & Legislation
+Disinformation Policies And Legislation

 One of the key questions in the fight against disinformation is if legislation and/or criminalization the solution.
-Governments in Southeast Asia are in different stages of developing legislations/policies against what they call “fake news”.
-In Malaysia, an anti-fake news law was passed just before the elections, and activists and lawyers expressed concern on the speed that it was passed as it was very rushed, and how it will severely undermine right to freedom of expression in the country.
+Governments in Southeast Asia are in different stages of developing legislation/policies against what they call “fake news”.
+In Malaysia, an anti-fake news law was passed just before the elections, and activists and lawyers expressed concern on the speed that it was passed as it was very rushed, and how it will severely undermine the right to freedom of expression in the country.
 In Singapore, according to Law and Home Affairs Minister Shanmugam, the new law to tackle the spread of fake news are expected to be introduced next year.

 The Senate Committee on Public Information and Mass Media in the Philippines has also conducted hearings on fake news, which also led to the head of the committee Senator Grace Poe proposing a Senate Bill amending the Code of Conduct for Public Officials and Employees, to penalize those in government who publish and/or spread false news or information in any platform.”

-A lot of collaborative ideas popped up during the workshop in Taipei proving participants' aspiration to work together even after the workshop.
+A lot of collaborative ideas popped up during the workshop in Taipei proving participants’ aspiration to work together even after the workshop.
 There were groups who want to work on publishing a Study on Disinformation Laws and Policies in Asia that will provide a database of resources on laws, cases, updates, and statistics in the region.
-There were also groups looking at setting up a disinformation alarm/alert group for building solidarity that will serve as a ‘rapid response’ for journalists and fact checkers assisting each other in combatting disinformation.
+There were also groups looking at setting up a disinformation alarm/alert group for building solidarity that will serve as a ‘rapid response’ for journalists and fact-checkers assisting each other in combatting disinformation.
 To address the issue of disinformation during elections, participants were eager in collaborating to monitor disinformation in elections, especially with several elections coming up in the region.
-There were also activists who are interested to pursue more digital literacy and digital activism trainings focusing on security, as well as looking at getting more converging initiatives of art and technology circles.
+There were also activists who are interested to pursue more digital literacy and digital activism training focusing on security, as well as looking at getting more converging initiatives of art and technology circles.